binance/binance-spot-api-docs/testnet/fix-api.md

 Sent by the server in a response to the [InstrumentListRequest`<x>`](#instrumentlistrequest).

+> [!NOTE]
-**Note:** Additional information on symbols (e.g. filters) is available through the [exchangeInfo](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#exchange-information) request.
+> More detailed symbol information is available through the [exchangeInfo](https://github.com/binance/binance-spot-api-docs/blob/master/testnet/rest-api.md#exchange-information) endpoint.

 | Tag     | Name                  | Type       | Required | Description                                |
 |---------|-----------------------|------------|----------|--------------------------------------------|